jethornton/flexgui/docs_flex/source/spindle.rst

 ..
 NOTE:: The digitCount property of the LCD must be large enough to display the whole number.

 ..
-NOTE:: To get actual spindle speed you need to connect a spindle encoder to an encoder component and use the encoder.N.velocity-rpm float out connected to a HAL float label.
+NOTE:: To get actual spindle speed you need to connect the spindle encoder to an encoder component and use the encoder.N.velocity-rpm float out connected to a HAL float label.